Why You Shouldn't Plant Peas And Onions Together

 Image of peas and onions companion planting

-• Image 1: A close-up of a pea plant growing next to an onion plant.
+- Image 1: A close-up of a pea plant growing next to an onion plant.
 The pea plant is healthy and green, and the onion plant is starting to flower.
-Image of Pea and onion companion planting image 1

-• Image 2: A wider shot of a pea patch with onions planted at the edges.
+- Image 2: A wider shot of a pea patch with onions planted at the edges.
 The peas are in full bloom, and the onions are starting to grow tall.
-Image of Pea and onion companion planting image 2

-• Image 3: A diagram of a pea and onion companion planting bed.
+- Image 3: A diagram of a pea and onion companion planting bed.
 The diagram shows how the two plants can be intercropped to maximize space and productivity.
-Image of Pea and onion companion planting image 3

-• Image 4: A photo of a pea and onion salad.
+- Image 4: A photo of a pea and onion salad.
 The salad is topped with fresh herbs and a vinaigrette dressing.
-Image of Pea and onion companion planting image 4

-• Image 5: A photo of a pea and onion soup.
+- Image 5: A photo of a pea and onion soup.
 The soup is creamy and flavorful, and it's a great way to use up leftover peas and onions.
-Image of Pea and onion companion planting image 5

 Post a Comment for "Why You Shouldn't Plant Peas And Onions Together"